Multi-structure bone segmentation in pediatric MR images with combined regularization from shape priors and adversarial network: Experiments

 \subsection{Assessment of predicted segmentation}

-To assess the performance of different regularization methods and multi-structure strategies, the accuracy of the generated 3D segmentation masks were evaluated against manually annotated ground truths.
-We computed the Dice coefficient, sensitivity, specificity, Hausdorff distance (HD), mean surface distance (MSD) and relative absolute volume difference (RAVD), as provided in the Appendix.
-Dice coefficient measured the similarity between the two 3D sets while sensitivity and specificity calculated the true positive and true negative rates.
-HD and MSD assessed the models' ability to generate the same contours as those produced manually.
-Finally, RAVD determined the volumetric difference between volumes.
+To assess the performance of the different methods, the accuracy of the generated 3D segmentation masks were evaluated against manually annotated ground truths.
+We computed the Dice coefficient, sensitivity, specificity, maximum symmetric surface distance (MSSD), average symmetric surface distance (ASSD) and relative absolute volume difference (RAVD), as described in the supplementary materials.
+Dice coefficient measures the similarity between the two 3D sets while sensitivity and specificity calculates the true positive and true negative rates.
+MSSD and ASSD assesses the models' ability to generate the same contours as those produced manually.
+Finally, RAVD determines the volumetric difference between volumes.

-To evaluate the generalization abilities of each method, experiments were performed in a leave-one-out fashion.
+To evaluate the generalization abilities of each method, experiments were performed in a leave-one-out fashion such that one examination was retained for validation, one for test and the remaining data were used to train the model.
 The procedure was repeated over all the samples in the dataset to compute the mean and standard deviation for each metric.
-Finally, an expert visually validated the global shape consistency and plausibility of each predicted segmentation and we performed visual comparison of the methods.
+The hyper-parameters values ($\lambda_1$, $\lambda_2$, batch size, learning rate, etc.) were selected based on the performance of the model on the validation set.
+Moreover, an expert visually validated the global shape consistency and plausibility of each predicted segmentation.
+Finally, due to the scarce amount of 3D examinations, we performed the statistical analysis between methods on 2D MR images.
+We employed the Wilcoxon signed-rank non-parametric test using Dice, sensitivity and specificity scores obtained from the 1446 ankle (respectively 3357 shoulder) 2D slices containing at least one of the bone of interest and which corresponded to the 17 ankle (respectively 15 shoulder) 3D MR images.
+The statistical analysis is reported in the supplementary materials.